Mike014/My_AI_Engineer_Portfolio_Projects/Red-Teaming/genai-red-teaming--alignment-and-trust-failures--conversational-llm-case-study.md

 ## Abstract

-This paper presents a practical red-teaming case study on a production-grade conversational Large Language Model (LLM).
-The exercise uncovered a systemic vulnerability not in the form of a crash or classic exploit, but as a **failure of alignment and trust** that materially affects users—especially in sensitive contexts.
-Three behaviors emerged: (1) **memory creep / context-management failure**, where the model reintroduced disallowed topics after explicit user boundaries; (2) **paternalistic/clinical framing** that overrode user instructions, indicating **alignment failure**; and (3) **recovery failure**, in which the model apologized yet repeatedly relapsed into the same behavior, revealing weak runtime mitigation.
-We argue this constitutes a **critical vulnerability** in GenAI red teaming terms because it blends potential **interaction harm** with **loss of user control**, eroding predictability and trust.
-We outline a reproducible evaluation protocol and propose concrete mitigations—**hard context decay**, a **respect-user-steer** mode, and a **recovery verification loop**—to reduce risk while preserving utility.
-The findings highlight why red teaming must probe socio-technical dynamics, not just technical exploits, and why runtime behavior, alignment trade-offs, and context management deserve first-class treatment in GenAI assurance.
+This case study reports a red-teaming exercise on a production-grade conversational Large Language Model (LLM).
+The finding is not a crash or classic exploit, but a **systemic alignment-and-trust failure** with direct user impact in sensitive contexts.
+Three behaviors were observed: (1) **memory creep / context-management failure**, where disallowed topics resurfaced after explicit user boundaries; (2) **paternalistic/clinical framing** that overrode user instructions (an **alignment failure**); and (3) **recovery failure**, where apologies were followed by relapse, indicating weak runtime mitigation.
+We argue this constitutes a **critical GenAI risk** because it blends potential **interaction harm** with **loss of user control**, degrading predictability and trust.
+We outline a reproducible protocol and propose mitigations—**hard context decay**, a **respect-user-steer** mode, and a **recovery verification loop**.
+We also analyze a **high-risk deployment scenario** in which such behaviors, if coupled with automated enforcement, could enable de facto psychiatric profiling and discriminatory outcomes.
+Results underscore the need to red-team **socio-technical dynamics**—not only technical exploits—and to give **runtime behavior, alignment trade-offs, and context management** first-class status in GenAI assurance.

 ---

 ## 1. Introduction

-GenAI red teaming traditionally scans for jailbreaks, leakage, and code-execution vectors.
-Yet real-world risk often manifests through **socio-technical** failure modes: misaligned responses, boundary violations, and harm-amplifying interaction patterns.
-This study examines a single extended session with a commercial LLM and documents an alignment-and-trust failure that is **systemic rather than incidental**.
-The model repeatedly re-introduced user-prohibited topics, adopted a paternalistic clinical framing contrary to instructions, and failed to sustain correction after acknowledging errors.
+Conventional GenAI red teaming focuses on jailbreaks, leaks, and code-execution vectors.
+Yet real-world risk often emerges from **socio-technical failure modes**: boundary violations, misaligned personas, and adverse interaction patterns.
+This study documents a **systemic** alignment-and-trust failure during a long multi-turn session with a commercial LLM: the model repeatedly re-introduced a user-prohibited topic, adopted an unsolicited clinical/paternalistic framing despite instructions to remain operational, and failed to sustain correction after acknowledging errors.

-We interpret these observations using common GenAI risk lenses—**Interaction/Safety**, **Alignment**, **Context/Knowledge**, and **Runtime Behavior**—and position the case as a template for evaluating conversational robustness in production settings.
+We analyze the behaviors using standard GenAI risk lenses—**Interaction/Safety**, **Alignment**, **Context/Knowledge**, **Runtime Behavior**—and offer a template for evaluating conversational robustness in production.

 ---

 ## 2. Methods

 ### Study Design

-We performed a qualitative analysis of a multi-turn conversation with a production LLM.
+Qualitative analysis of a multi-turn conversation with a production LLM.
 The session was examined for:

-* **Boundary adherence:** respect for explicit user instructions and topic bans.
+* **Boundary adherence:** respect for explicit topic bans/instructions.
 * **Framing shifts:** emergence of clinical/paternalistic tone without request.
-* **Recovery dynamics:** behavior in subsequent turns after user correction.
+* **Recovery dynamics:** behavior after user correction (apology vs. relapse).

 ### Coding & Taxonomy

 Events were labeled against a GenAI risk taxonomy:

-* **Interaction Risk (Safety):** potential for emotional harm, invalidation, or manipulation.
+* **Interaction Risk (Safety):** emotional harm, invalidation, manipulation.
-* **Alignment Risk:** divergence from explicit user intent or instructions.
+* **Alignment Risk:** divergence from explicit user steer.
-* **Context/Knowledge Risk:** contamination, memory creep, inappropriate context persistence.
+* **Context/Knowledge Risk:** contamination, memory creep, inappropriate persistence.
-* **Runtime Behavior Risk:** inability to maintain corrections or enforce guardrails mid-session.
+* **Runtime Behavior Risk:** inability to maintain corrections mid-session.

 ### Metrics (for replication)

-We define practical, model-agnostic markers:
+Model-agnostic markers:

-* **Reintroduction Rate:** % of turns where a banned entity/topic resurfaces after an explicit ban.
+* **Reintroduction Rate:** % turns where a banned entity/topic resurfaces post-ban.
 * **Framing Drift:** binary/graded presence of unsolicited clinical/paternalistic framing.
-* **Apology-Relapse Rate:** % of cases where an apology is followed by the same violation within N subsequent turns.
+* **Apology-Relapse Rate:** % apologies followed by the same violation within *N* turns.

-No provider-specific internals were accessed; analysis is based solely on observable model behavior.
+No provider internals were accessed; analysis is based on observable behavior.

 ---